pdf-association/safedocs/Miscellaneous Targeted Test PDFs/README.md

 Link annotations are especially important for all interactive viewers to reliably and correctly implement as they are the PDF construct used to enable clickable URLs.
 With phishing and other far more serious vulnerabilities involving URLs, interactive viewers should always prompt users _before_ following any URL that is inside a PDF file.
 And because the URL of the Link Annotation is not "naturally visible", the URL that is to be followed should always be displayed by the viewer to the user for their explicit confirmation.

-The PDF file [LinkAnnot-appearances.pdf](LinkAnnot-appearances.pdf) contains a Link Annotation with an appearance stream (Table 166: `/AP`).
+The PDF file [LinkAnnot-appearances.pdf](LinkAnnot-appearances.pdf) is a handwritten PDF and contains a Link Annotation with an appearance stream (Table 166: `/AP`).
 ISO 32000 states that appearance streams are optional for Link annotations, but when present "shall" be used.
 However a number of interactive viewers do not render the appearance stream thus creating a significant "parser differential" between viewers.
 Note also that this sample file also includes a green colored border (Table 166: `/Border` and `/C` entries) as well as a highlighting mode (Table 176: `/H`)

 Furthermore URI Actions (which are the PDF constructs used by Link Annotations to define URLs) is specified to allow a singly linked list of URLs that should be processed _in order_ (using the `/Next` entry from Table 196).
 This sample PDF includes 3 such URLs in an ordered list and interactive viewers should therefore prompt users with **all 3 URLs**.
 The precise means by which viewers do this is not specified in ISO 32000 - but ensuring user safety should be a \#1 priority for all interactive viewers!

 Thus correct behavior of the Link annotation should be:
 * red "AP text click me"
-* a green border
+* a bright green thick border around the rectangle of the link annotation
-* when a user cursors over the link annotation, it should "invert the contents of the annotation rectangle" (i.e. some form of visual indicator)
+* when a user cursors over the link annotation, it should "_invert the contents of the annotation rectangle_" (i.e. some form of visual indicator for a clickable area)
-* prompting the user when the Link annotation is clicked
+* prompting the user when the Link annotation is clicked with the actual URLs

 Incorrect support includes:
-* blue "Hidden text click me" - indicates the Link annotation appearance stream is not being rendered
+* blue "Hidden text click me" - indicates the Link annotation appearance stream (`/AP`) is not being rendered
-* no border - indicates the `/Border` and `/C` entries are being ignored
+* no green border - indicates the `/Border` and `/C` entries of Annotation dictionaries are being ignored
-* no visual indication when hovering over the link annotation - indicates the `H` entry is being ignored
+* no visual indication when hovering over the link annotation - indicates the Link annotation `/H` entry is being ignored
 * no prompting of the user when the link annotation is clicked - potentially **UNSAFE** for users!
-* not following all 3 URI Action URLs - URI Action `Next` support is lacking
+* not following all 3 URI Action URLs - URI Action `/Next` support is lacking

 # File layout and structure